-Remember, there are certain plants that are accustomed to very arid, dry conditions, such as cacti, and may even require far less water.
+Plants are accustomed to different conditions.
+For example, certain plants that are accustomed to very arid, dry conditions, such as cacti, require far less water.
 Just make sure you are aware of the care that your plants require.

 Care Instructions and Thoughts

 To care for your terrarium, make sure you have a good place for it in your home, maybe somewhere where you will often remember to water it.
 It is best to get a spray bottle, since the succulents and plants in your terrarium will only require a small amount of water every couple of days.
 Get a spray bottle and lightly spray with water every couple of days.
 Make sure you read any instructions that came with the succulents or plants you purchased just to get a better idea of care instructions, but in general, these instructions work for most terrariums.